fuinorg/lubuntu-developer-vm/README.md

   * Change to TTY (Ctrl+Alt F1) and back (Ctr+Alt F7) is a workaround the problem
   * Enable 3D acceleration for the VM
   * Enhance the video memory for the VM to 128 MB
+  * Try changing the desktop resolution of the host OS (High resolutions bigger than 1920x1080 seem sometimes to cause the problem)
   * If all doesn't help: Use VMware Player with other VMware VM
 * Change screen resolution fails (stuck at 1024x768).
 It's not really clear when/why this happens - Things you can try:
   * If the display is garbled (see above), most likely changing the screen resolution will also fail
   * Enable 3D acceleration for the VM
-  * Enhance the video memory for the VM to 128 MB
+  * Change the video memory of the VM: Try different settings between 32 MB and 128 MB
   * Try to toggle between full screen and non-full screen mode
   * Shutdown VM in full screen mode (next start will then be in full screen mode)
   * If all doesn't help: Use VMware Player with other VMware VM